-Picture this: last week, I’m waiting in line for coffee and my phone starts going off.
-Two text messages, an email, and a missed call from my bank alerting me to fraudulent activity on my account.
-For security reasons, they’ve put a hold on all my accounts, and I need to call them to unlock the accounts.
-Something doesn’t feel quite right.
+Imagine you’re waiting in line for coffee and your phone starts going off.
+You suddenly get two text messages, an email and a missed call – all from your bank saying they suspect fraudulent activity on your account.
+They’ve put a hold on your accounts for security reasons and urge you to contact them to unlock the accounts.